rubrikinc/welcome-to-rubrik-build/community/slack-guidelines.md

 ### Escalating and/or Reporting a Problem

-Contact one of the admins in the [closest timezone][admins] via DM directly and describe the situation.
+Contact one of the admins in the closest timezone via DM directly and describe the situation.
 If the issue can be documented, please take a screenshot to include in your message.

 **What if you have a problem with an admin?**

-Send a DM to another [listed admin][/community/moderators.md] and describe the situation.
-If it’s a [code of conduct][/Code-of-Conduct.md] issue, please send an email to <build@rubrik.com> and describe the situation.
+Send a DM to another [listed admin](/community/moderators.md) and describe the situation.
+If it’s a [code of conduct](/Code-of-Conduct.md) issue, please send an email to <build@rubrik.com> and describe the situation.

 ---